Royal Tank Regiment: Post-war period

 In 1969, 5RTR was disbanded, while, in 1992 under Options for Change, 4RTR amalgamated with 1RTR, and 3RTR amalgamated with 2RTR.

 The Royal Tank Regiment continued to see action including missions in Bosnia and Herzegovina and Kosovo.
 Elements of 1RTR were deployed to Afghanistan in 2002 and both regiments were involved in the invasion of Iraq, with the 2RTR battlegroup involved in taking Basra.
 Both regiments continued deployments to Iraq and Afghanistan, with the final tour to Afghanistan taking place in 2013.

-On 2 August 2014, 1RTR and 2RTR amalgamated at Bulford, and for the first time in its history the Royal Tank Regiment became a "Single Battalion" regiment.
-The new regiment is titled the Royal Tank Regiment.
+On 2 August 2014, 1RTR and 2RTR amalgamated at Bulford, and for the first time in its history the Royal Tank Regiment became a "Single Battalion" regiment titled the Royal Tank Regiment.

 Squadron history

 Ajax

 Ajax is the youngest squadron within the amalgamated Royal Tank Regiment.
 The previous squadron to bear the name was disbanded in 1993, but the current Ajax Squadron upholds the long-standing traditions of both 1 RTR and 2 RTR (formerly A Squadron and Ajax).

 During the First World War, on April 24, 1918, the first recorded tank-on-tank engagement occurred during the Second Battle of Villers-Bretonneux.
 A Company, operating a Mk IV tank under the command of Lieutenant Frank Mitchell, engaged three German A7Vs and emerged victorious.
 The company continued to see intense combat for the remainder of the war, including at the Battle of Amiens, where British forces advanced up to 20 miles through enemy lines.

 The squadron’s predecessors played a significant role in the Second World War, fighting in key battles across Tobruk, Burma, Iraq, Syria, and Italy.
 After 1945, 1 RTR was deployed to Hong Kong as the last regular unit to operate the Comet tank.
 A Squadron took part in 1 RTR’s deployment to Korea between 1952 and 1953, where the regiment fired 24,000 main armament rounds in support of the Commonwealth Division.
 Subsequent deployments included Aden in 1965, where A Squadron operated from landing ship, tanks (LST) around the Persian Gulf.
 During the Troubles, the regiment conducted multiple dismounted operational tours in Northern Ireland, including rotations through the infamous Maze prison.

 In 1977, Ajax (2 RTR) transitioned into a medium reconnaissance squadron, equipped with CVR(T) Scorpion and Scimitar vehicles.
 The squadron later reequipped with Challenger 1 tanks in 1984 while stationed in Fallingbostel, Germany.
 Following the amalgamation of 2 RTR and 3 RTR in 1992, AJAX was disbanded, and 1 RTR restructured its squadrons as A, D, G, and H in tribute to the original Heavy Branch of the Machine Gun Corps.

 By 1997, A Squadron was assigned the role of the training and demonstration armored squadron within the Land Warfare Centre Battlegroup at Harman Lines.
 Personnel rotated through tank and CBRN (Chemical, Biological, Radiological, and Nuclear) roles while also supporting other squadrons in operations such as Op TELIC and Op HERRICK.

 During the 2014 amalgamation of 1 RTR and 2 RTR, A Squadron continued the legacy of 1 RTR under the reestablished name Ajax.